Clinical Research Unit

 - To evaluate the overall safety, toxicity and acceptability of Unani drugs therapy.

-Clinical Research Initiatives at Rrium, Srinagar
+Clinical Research Initiatives at RRIUM, Srinagar

 The Regional Research Institute of Unani Medicine (RRIUM), Srinagar, has undertaken a series of innovative and evidence-based clinical research projects aimed at establishing the scientific foundation of Unani medicine.
 These initiatives focus on therapeutic validation, comparative efficacy, and modern integrative approaches while staying rooted in the rich heritage of Unani medicine.